None of us set out to live a life we can’t afford.

 Yikes.
 Why do people think that’s a good move?

-Here’s the thing – if you withdraw money from your 401(k) account before you’re 59 1/2, you’ll have to pay an early withdrawal penalty plus income tax.
+If you take out money from your 401(k) before you’re 59 1/2, then you’ll have to pay an early withdrawal penalty plus income tax.

 Don’t steal from your future self just to make current ends meet.